jul109/nest-simple-crud/doc/framework.md

 **Module**: Defines how to handle dependencies and what controllers will be used.

 E.g: If someone requires a service, that specific instance is going to be given.

+---

+**Decorator** Labels to add additional functionalities to a class or method.

+---

+**Add new functionality**
+1) Create the module
+2) Create the controller.
+The argument of the controller label is used as the base route.
+3) Define methods.
+Use labels to define validations and body or route params.